connorfullerton/connorfullerton/README.md

-# Hi there, I'm Connor 👋
+# hello, world.
+I'm Connor 👋
-An aspiring software engineer from the UK.
+An aspiring software engineer from the United Kingdom.
 - 🔭 I’m currently working on CS50 and The Odin Project!

 ## Languages & Tools